singh-man/books/crackingTheCoding/17_hard.md

 This is pretty good, but  let's see  if we can  make this a bit faster.
 We should notice that some elements are being "inspected" repeatedly.
 Can we get rid of this?

-Lookat the first validate(3).
+Look at the first validate(3).
 This fails after the subarray[3, 1], because 3 was not the majority element.
 But because validate fails the instant an element is not  the majority element, it also means nothing else in that subarray was the  majority element.
 By our earlier  logic,  we  don't  need to call validate(1).
 We know  that 1 did not  appear more than half the  time.
 If it is the majority element, it'll pop up later.

 Let's try this again and see if it works out.